Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/data-science-workflow/index.md

 # Data science workflow

 The data science workflow at FHIL consists of the following steps.
 I relate more common domain verbage to the 'ETL' language used more generally in data science.
-Much like the central dogma of biology, there will likely be devations from this as a linear workflow.
+There will likely be devations from this as a linear workflow.
 This is simply to provide common language and understanding of how I conceive of my workflow.

 1. Retrieve ('Extract')
     - Data is pulled from it's raw output form from instruments, web servers, etc.